 Epidemiologic Methods I

-This course is the introductory epidemiology course for the MPH degree program in Epidemiology and provides an overview of descriptive epidemiology and an introduction to analytical epidemiology.
+This course is an introductory epidemiology course, and provides an overview of descriptive epidemiology and an introduction to analytical epidemiology.

 At the end of this course, students will be able to: